hackphx-arduinowearables/Team04/readme.md

 ## External Device ports

-Many of the Xadow pins are connects to quarter inch jacks, a very standard cable format.
+Many of the Xadow pins are connect to quarter inch jacks, a very standard cable format.
 External devices can be connected to the head unit with corresponding quarter inch jacks, offering unprecidented expandibility.

 ## Destance sensor